divyajeettt/sorting-visualizer/README.md

 - Space: Shuffle the samples
 - Enter: Start the sorting algorithm
 - S: Change the sorting algorithm
-- R: Arrange the samples in the reverse order of sorting
+- R: Arrange the samples in reverse order of sorting

 *Note: The algorithm cannot be changed while the samples are being sorted.*